oscarotero/css-style-guide/README.md

 </article>
 ```

-The modifiers must be declared always combined with the modules/properties:
+The modifiers should be declared always combined with the modules/properties:

 ```css
 /* wrong */